Published Jan 2015 replacing Sept 2007, last reviewed with no updated 2018

 Event Leaders & Permit Holders

-The Permit holder has responsibility for the overall camp and can't 'ignore' any rules because parents are present.
-Within this context the parents can be responsible for their children.
+The Permit holder has responsibility for the overall camp and can't 'ignore' any rules because parents and carers are present.
+Within this context, parents and carers can be responsible for their young people.
 Find out more about Family Camps.